canadaclub/canadaclub.github.io/index.md

 # Next events

--  22 October Club Brunch
+-  09 December Club Christmas Dinner

 # New to Bern?